balazsmolnar87/web-server-in-LinuxVM-Vagrant/README.md

 ### Add provisioning steps fro the VM

+We will include the copying of our web content to apache's default folder making sure our content loads when we ask the web server.
 Open Vagrantfile and edit/uncomment the last block of lines to look like this:

 ```
   # Enable provisioning with a shell script.
 Additional provisioners such as